Local Development Workflow

 - Monitors

-./srcfor file changes - Re-interviews when files change
+./srcfor file changes - Re-tests when files change

 Example output: